erezsh/Preql/docs/faq.md

 ### Where can I ask questions?

-You can ask any question here: https://github.com/erezsh/Preql/discussions
+You can ask any question here: [https://github.com/erezsh/Preql/discussions](https://github.com/erezsh/Preql/discussions)

 ### Contact Me

 If you want to contact me privately, you may do so through email, at erezshin at gmail.com, or through [twitter](https://twitter.com/erezsh).

+I am also available for paid support.

 ## License